maet3608/nuts-flow/_sources/tutorial/divide_conquer.rst.txt

 ^^^^^^^^^^

 ``Interleave`` works like :ref:`Zip` but does not group zipped results in tuples.
-Instead an iterator over a flat sequence of interleaved elements is returned:
+Instead an iterator over a flattened sequence of interleaved elements is returned:

 >>> numbers = [0, 1, 2]